starlys/RetroDRY/documentation/4retrodoc.md

     -   Run react app and watch for changes: npm start
     -   Or you can try this if https isn't working for you locally: npm start-http

+-   When you make changes in the folder SampleClient/src/retro, it rebuilds dynamically.
+But when you make changes in RetroDRYClient, you must re-issue 'npm run builddev' in that folder, which you can do by having two terminal sessions open.
+That change will be noticed by the dev server.
+-   Do not make changes in RetroDRYReact (for the reason, see distribution section below).

 Distribution
 ============